The PCB heatbed was developed by Josef Prusa. Thus any other new design will always be based on this model.

 Using a dual power option is recommended if you want to get the desired results.

-Also, ensuring that the wires you use can handle the resultant current is essential.
+Also, ensure that the wires you use can handle the resultant current.

-Also, buying the right PCBs is critical because you will get plenty of cheaper PCBs out there, but most of them will be too thin or come with an irregular copper wire that makes it difficult to heat the board.
+Also, buying the right PCBs is critical because there are plenty of cheaper PCBs out there, but most are too thin or have irregular copper wire, making it difficult to heat the board.

-PCB insulated heatbed that can fit behind the water radiator may be a good option for you.
+A PCB insulated heatbed that can fit behind the water radiator may be a good option.

 3. Mounting the PCB Heatbed